josch/plakativ/README.md

 Plakativ is German for "striking" or "eye-catching" and comes from the German word "Plakat" which means poster in English.

-This software allows one to stretch a PDF document across multiple pages that can then be printed on a common inkjet or laser printer, cut and glued together into a larger poster.
+This software allows one to stretch a PDF document or raster image across multiple pages that can then be printed on a common inkjet or laser printer, cut and glued together into a larger poster.

 Features
 ========